davist11/jQuery-Stickem/README.md

 **start: 0**<br>
 If your sticky item isn't at the top of the container, tell it where it should start being sticky.

+**stickAlways: false**<br>
+Controls whether the item is sticky when its height is larger than the browser window height: false: do not stick, true: always stick the item, regardless of its size.

 **onStick: null**<br>
 You can create a callback function that fires when an item gets "stuck".
 The item gets passed back.